 Figure 4.2: ADSR envelope output: (a) with "on" and "off" triggers separated; (b), (c) with early "off" trigger; (d), (e) re-attacked.

-4.2 Linear and Curved Amplitude Shapes Suppose you wish to fade a signal in over a period of ten seconds-that is, you wish to multiply it by an amplitude-controlling signal y[n] which rises from 0 to 1 in value over 10R samples, where R is the sample rate.
+4.2 Linear and Curved Amplitude Shapes

+Suppose you wish to fade a signal in over a period of ten seconds-that is, you wish to multiply it by an amplitude-controlling signal y[n] which rises from 0 to 1 in value over 10R samples, where R is the sample rate.
 The most obvious choice would be a linear ramp: y[n] = n/(10R).
 But this will not turn out to yield a smooth increase in perceived loudness.
 Over the first second y[n] rises from $-\infty$ dB to -20 dB, over the next four by another 14 dB, and over the remaining five, only by the remaining 6 dB.
 Over most of the ten second period the rise in amplitude will be barely perceptible.

 Another possibility would be to ramp y[n] exponentially, so that it rises at a constant rate in dB.
 You would have to fix the initial amplitude to be inaudible, say 0 dB (if we fix unity at 100 dB).
-Now we have the opposite problem: for the first five seconds the amplitude control will rise from 0 dB (inaudible) to 50 dB (pianissimo); this amount of rise should have only taken up the first second or so.
-The natural progression should perhaps have been: 0-ppp-pp-pp-mp-mf-f-ff-fff, so that each increase of one dynamic marking would take roughly one second, and would correspond to one "step" in loudness.
-We appear to need some scale in between logarithmic and linear.
-A somewhat arbitrary choice, but useful in practice, is the quartic curve: $$y[n] = \left(\frac{n}{N}\right)^4,$$ where N is the number of samples to fade in over (in the example above, it's 10R).
-So, over the second (of the ten) we would rise to -80 dB, after five seconds to -24 dB, and after nine, about -4 dB.
+Now we have the opposite problem: for the first five seconds the amplitude control will rise from 0 dB (inaudible) to 50 dB (pianissimo); this part of the fade-in should only have taken up the first second or so.

+The natural progression should perhaps have been: 0-ppp-pp-pp-mp-mf-ff-fffff, so that each increase of one dynamic marking would take roughly one second, and would correspond to one "step" in loudness.

+A fade-in ideally should obey some scale in between logarithmic and linear.
+A somewhat arbitrary choice, but useful in practice, is the quartic curve:

+$$y[n] = \left(\frac{n}{N}\right)^4,$$

+where N is the number of samples to fade in over (in the example above, it's 10R).
+So, after the first second of the ten we would have risen to -80 dB, after five seconds to -24 dB, and after nine, about -4 dB.

 Figure 4.3 shows three amplitude transfer functions: